dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 <!--DHIS2-SECTION-ID:sequential_skip_count-->

-A predictor's *Sequential skip count* tells how many periods should be skipped immediately prior to the predicted value period, within the *Sequential sample count*.
+A predictor's *Sequential skip count* tells how many periods should be skipped immediately previous to the predicted value period, within the *Sequential sample count*.
 This could be used, for instance, in outbreak detection to skip one or more immediately preceding samples that might in fact contain values from the beginning of an outbreak that you are